MikeHopley/ftl-ships-strategy/index.md

 The Glaive falls off hard against 2 shields, so get extra offence before sector 3, and this is more important than shields.
 Hacking is ideal; failing that, look for a 1-power weapon.

-However, bear in mind hacking is 1.5 times more likely to appear if you already have shields!
-Therefore it's often worth buying shields when the store is not selling hacking.
+However, bear in that buying shields significantly increases your chance to find hacking later.
+Therefore it's often worth buying shields when the store is not selling hacking!
+Also consider buying backup battery.
+If the next store is selling systems, its chance to sell hacking is *approximately*:

+* 33% if you bought no systems
+* 40% if you have backup battery
+* 50% if you have shields
+* 60% if you have both

 At intervals, consider buying a weapons buffer.
 Early on there are more important uses of scrap.
 However, if you pick up a two-power weapon, it may be worth buying the buffer while you wait.